aguamar/thoughts/docs/20-projects.md

 certain cases, modification.
 Direct links to various commits may be found via the commit hashes within the footer of most pages.

-I am also working with Amadeusz Sławiński to help bring the development of [GNU screen][6] back to life by cleaning up the code, bringing it up to date, dumping some cruft, and adding exciting new features.
+I was working in the past with Amadeusz Sławiński to help bring the development of [GNU screen][screen] back to life by cleaning up the code, bringing it up to date, dumping some cruft, and adding exciting new features.
+Unfortunately, time has been tight; I hope to return to development in the future to, among other things, add [GNU Guile][guile] support.

 [0]: https://gitlab.com/u/mikegerwitz/